 If the refugee or person granted HP has a partner or child under 18 who was part of their family unit before they claimed asylum, they can apply for family reunion with them (i.e. for a visa to join them in the UK).
 There is no fee to pay for this application.
-These applications can be covered by legal aid if an application for exceptional case funding is made – advisors should be making these applications for clients who need help with family reunion applications as they are usually granted!
-And hopefully, if there are a lot of them, the government may agree to legal aid being reinstated for this type of matter.
+These applications can be covered by legal aid if an application for exceptional case funding (ECF) is made.
+Advisors should be making ECF applications for clients who need help with family reunion applications as they are usually granted!
+And hopefully, if there are a lot of them, the government may agree to legal aid being reinstated for this type of case.

 They may also be able to apply for other dependent relatives to join them (for example a parent or sibling or a child aged over 18 years) but this is more difficult, and there will be a fee to pay.
 Clients will certainly benefit from a grant of legal aid for these complex cases as it will be almost impossible for them to succeed in their applications unless they have very good legal representation.

 The applicant has 14 calendar days from the date that the Home Office decision was sent to them (NB: not the date that they received it) to begin the appeal process by lodging their appeal.
 It can be submitted online, by post, by email or by fax.

-If an appeal is submitted, the appellant will remain on asylum support and be allowed to stay in their Home Office accommodation until the appeal process is finally over.
-If they do not appeal, they will become ‘appeal rights exhausted’, lose their support and will be expected to leave the UK (unless they have any other leave or another application being considered).
+If an asylum appeal is lodged, the appellant will remain on asylum support and be allowed to stay in their Home Office accommodation until the appeal process is finally over.
+If they do not appeal, they will become ‘appeal rights exhausted’, often lose their support, unless they have children, and will be expected to leave the UK (unless they have any other leave or another application being considered).

-There are fees to appeal to the Tribunal but not if the person is receiving legal aid.
-If they are not, but cannot afford the appeal fee (£140), they can apply for it to be exempted.
+There are fees to appeal to the Tribunal (£140) but if the person is receiving legal aid, they will be exempt.
+If they are not, but cannot afford the appeal fee, they can apply for it to be exempted.

-The appeal is heard in the Asylum and Immigration Chamber of the First Tier Tribunal.
-The Tribunal has hearing centres throughout the country, and ‘the appellant’ will be invited to attend their local one (hopefully).
+The appeal is heard in the Immigration and Asylum Chamber (IAC) of the First Tier Tribunal.
+The Tribunal has hearing centres throughout the country, and the person appealing, ‘the appellant’, will be invited to attend their local one (hopefully).
 They will receive a ‘notice of hearing’ with the date of their hearing and other instructions they must follow.
-The usual procedure now is that they will be provided with a date for the pre-hearing review, which they do not need to attend, and a date for the full hearing pencilled in with a provisional date after this.
+The usual procedure now is that they will be provided with a date for the pre-hearing review, which they do not need to attend, and a date for the full hearing, which they do need to attend.
 This review is an opportunity for the advisor to set out, usually in writing, some procedural and evidential issues in regard to the full hearing.

 If the hearing has been listed for a date in the very near future, and the appellant needs more time to prepare for it than they have been given, they should ask for an adjournment (i.e. that the appeal be relisted for a later date) as soon as possible and explain the reasons.